Of note: the complaints most likely to be followed up on are the ones that are well documented and fact based. Photos are helpful.

 The Department of Permitting and Environmental Review (DPER) depends on the public to notify them with complaints and issues.
 They have limited ability to catch issues since the quarry will be on its best behavior when a DPER official or other agents is present.

-To file a complaint, we suggest you email the following people:
+To file a complaint, we suggest you email/submit incident report to the following:

 Project Manager, DPER - Resource Product Line

 4. Person in charge of assuring that the current quarry operates within code regulations at the Department of Permitting and Environmental Review (DPER):